-In the small, picturesque town of Mason, Texas, motion pictures have entertained audiences at the Odeon Theater for nearly a century.
-Opened in 1928, the Odeon is the longest continually operating theater in West Texas – though without the community, that streak could have ended much earlier.
+Opened in 1928, the Odeon is the longest continually operating theater in West Texas.
+Operating in the small, picturesque town of Mason, Texas, motion pictures here have entertained audiences for nearly a century.
+Though without the community, that streak could have ended much earlier.

-After obtaining a loan, OPA was able to purchase the theater building and the following year, the architecture firm Chartier Newton & Associates completed a feasibility study for remodeling.
-Funded by grants, refurbishment began on the theater.
+OPA was able to purchase the theater and the following year, funded by grants, refurbishment began on the theater.
 The building’s facade and marquee were repainted, neon lighting was restored to its 1940’s appearance, and even the sound and project systems were upgraded.